 If you’ve been served with a restraining order, you have no time to lose.
 The process moves quickly, and procrastination could do irreparable damage to your case.
 You need someone on your side to fight for a fair result.
-Domestic violence defense attorney Matthew Portella has 25 years of experience in helping people get the right outcome in their cases.
+New Jersey domestic violence defense attorney Matthew Portella has 25 years of experience in helping people get the right outcome in their cases.
 Call us today at (856) 310-9800 or contact us online to schedule a free consultation and discuss how we can help you.

 The New Jersey Prevention of Domestic Violence Act of 1991, N.J.S.A.
 2C:25-17, et seq.

 In 1991, the New Jersey legislature took action to address the serious crimes associated with domestic violence.
 It adopted the New Jersey Prevention of Domestic Violence Act in response to a growing realization that stronger laws were needed to protect victims of domestic violence.
 It expanded who can be charged with domestic violence as well as what conduct can be considered domestic violence while affording greater protection to the vulnerable and increasing the potential penalties.
 Domestic violence charges are very serious.
 If you’ve been charged with a criminal offense related to the domestic violence incident, you could be facing possible jail or prison time and heavy fines.
 Domestic violence charges can also have other negative repercussions such as:

 - Loss of the right to go back to your home

 - Loss of child custody and/or restrictions on visitation